OpenVotingTechnologyGroup/VoteTrackerPlus/README.md

 Crowdfunding is also possible - a preliminary project video is available at [https://www.youtube.com/watch?v=V0EuZHNHZ6A](https://www.youtube.com/watch?v=V0EuZHNHZ6A)

-VoteTracker+ is currently using GitHub's beta [project planning for developers](https://github.com/features/issues) for the [VoteTracker+ Project Plan](https://github.com/orgs/OpenVotingTechnologyGroup/projects/1/views/1).
+VoteTracker+ is currently using GitHub's [project planning for developers](https://github.com/features/issues) for the [VoteTracker+ Project Plan](https://github.com/orgs/OpenVotingTechnologyGroup/projects/1/views/1).
 The project pages are currently private - get involved or join the team to gain access to it.  :-)

 [Cast Vote Record]: https://pages.nist.gov/ElectionGlossary/#cast-vote-record
 [E2EV.md]: docs/E2EV.md